zouppen/raspberrypi-podman/README.md

 First, obtain Raspberry Pi OS (64-bit) Lite from [raspberrypi.com](https://www.raspberrypi.com/software/operating-systems/).

 Then run conversion.
 The first argument is the path to the .xz image, second argument is the Podman image name to be created.
-Third, optional argument is the name of the initial user, otherwise defaults to your account name.

 ```sh
 sudo ./convert_rpi_to_podman ~/Downloads/2023-05-03-raspios-bullseye-arm64-lite.img.xz raspi64